tenzir/tenzir/web/blog/contextualization-made-simple/index.md

 We define these lookup modes as follows:

 1. **In-band**.
-The context data is colocated with the dataflow where it should act upon.
-This is especially important for high-velocity dataflows where there's a small time budget to perform an enrichment .
-For example, we've seen network monitors like Zeek and Suricata links produce structured logs at 250k EPS, which would mean that enrichment cannot take more than 4 microseconds per event.
+The context data is co-located with the dataflow where it should act upon.
+This is especially important for high-velocity dataflows where there's a small time budget to perform an enrichment.
+For example, we've seen network monitors like [Zeek](https://zeek.org) and [Suricata](https://suricata.io) links produce structured logs at 250k EPS, which would mean that enrichment cannot take more than 4 microseconds per event.
 2. **Out-of-band**.
 The context data is far away from the to-be-contextualized dataflow.
 We encounter this mode when the context is intellectual property, when the context state is massive and maintenance is complex, or when it's created on-the-fly based on request by a service.
 A REST API is the most common example.
 3. **Hybrid**.
 When both performance matters and state is not possible to ship